merenlab/merenlab.org/courses/PFLS/index.md

 cd PFLS-DATA-PACKAGE
 ```

-If you got an error in any of the lines above, please do not continue before addressing the issue.
+If you got an error in any of the lines above, please do not continue before addressing the issue by working with Meren.

 ## Final Checks